maytran/waffle/README.md

 Becomes this: [Simple Link](docs/sample-file-link.md)

-More changes from the Gang of Four.
+More changes from the Gang of Four, plus more changes.